SolaceProducts/terraform-solacebrokerappliance-service/README.md

 | `enabled` | `true` | the Message VPN and underlying created objects |
 | `jndi_enabled` | `true` |
 | `max_msg_spool_usage` | 1500 | MB, message VPN |

--> The module default for the  optional variable is `true`, which

 ## Module outputs